vaibhav18matere/books/README.md

 furious.
 Yet you hand over your mind to anyone who comes along, so they may abuse you, leaving it disturbed and troubled—have you no shame in that?”

+### 9th MARCH => FIND THE RIGHT SCENE

+- “You are the average of the five people you spend the most time with.”

+- Ask yourself about the people you meet and spend time with: Are they making me better?
+Do they encourage me to push forward and hold me accountable?
+Or do they drag me down to their level?
+Now, with this in mind, ask the most important question: Should I spend more or less time with these folks?